The Complex Commercial Litigation Law Review: France

 Pre-contractual negotiations may be initiated, conducted and terminated freely but must be conducted in good faith.10

 A duty of good faith implies a duty of information.
-Parties must communicate to each other the information unknown by the other that is relevant for the latter's consent unless said information concerns the value of the consideration offered.12 Breaching this duty may result in the nullity of the contract and the allocation of damages by the breaching party.13 It is thus crucial to respect this duty, especially for significant operations such as mergers and acquisitions as the parties may neither limit nor exclude this duty.
+Parties must communicate to each other the information unknown by the other that is relevant for the latter's consent unless the information concerns the value of the consideration offered.12 Breaching this duty may result in the nullity of the contract and the allocation of damages by the breaching party.13 It is thus crucial to respect this duty, especially for significant operations such as mergers and acquisitions as the parties may neither limit nor exclude this duty.

 Offer and acceptance

 The offer must contain all the essential elements of the contract.
-It must express the will of its author to be bound in case of acceptance; otherwise, it only qualifies as an invitation to negotiate.14 An offer may only be withdrawn after the expiry of the time period stipulated or, in the absence of such a time period, after the expiration of a reasonable time.15
+It must express the will of its author to be bound in case of acceptance; otherwise, it only qualifies as an invitation to negotiate.14 An offer may only be withdrawn after the expiry of the period stipulated or, in the absence of such period, after the expiration of a reasonable time.15

 The reunion of both an offer and an acceptance whereby parties express their will to contract forms the contract.16 Consent can either be drawn from parties' statements or by their unequivocal behaviours.17 Silence is not construed as acceptance unless otherwise implied by law, customs, business relationships or specific circumstances.18